oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 2. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.

 3. Hover over the **Specifications** pane, click on the three dots, and then **Import Specification**.
 Alternatively, copy the path of the specification file and import manually.

+4. Click on the yml specification imported.
+You can see the specficiations defined for each object and attribute.
+If you want change any specification of an attribute, you can do so.
+For example: Change line number 102 to - format: ["PO%1%t", "recipient"].
+[Specifications Help](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-configuration-file.html)

 Make sure the **Details** of your specification read: